Since 1996, the Law School has sent more than 100 Michigan Law students to South Africa to spend a semester working at various NGOs.

 The essay provides an opportunity for the student to persuade the Law School that the externship will enable the student to fulfill educational objectives that cannot be achieved through Law School classes or in the ordinary course of professional opportunities available to the student.
 It also provides a way for host sites to evaluate and distinguish student applications, as well as develop a sense of the student's background, interest areas, and expertise.
 Students are advised to highlight their particular strengths, relevant experiences, and practice area interests.
 Students should also include how the externship builds on work he or she has done, or how it will contribute to the student's educational pursuits.

-A cover letter must be provided for each preferred placement identified by the student.
+A cover letter must be provided for your top choice placement identified by the student.
 The letter should state the specific reasons why the student is interested in working at that particular site.

-If a student is proposing an externship in what would be their final semester of law school, he or she must meet with Jack Atkinson, the Law School's Registrar, to complete a Registrar Checklist for submission and inclusion with the application package.
+If a student is proposing an externship in what would be their final semester of law school, he or she must meet with the Law School's Registrar to complete a for submission and Registrar Checklist 2020.pdf inclusion with the application package.

 Each applicant will be required to participate in an interview with Professor Sankaran as part of the application process.
 These interviews will take place soon after the application packages are due.
 Each applicant will be contacted to schedule this interview.